 Miller made an interesting revelation at a recent security conference in Israel.
 He said that over the course of the last 12 years, around 70 percent of Microsoft's patches were aimed at fixing memory issues, Fudzilla reports.

 That doesn't mean you should blame your PC's memory.
 The culprit, according to Miller, is that Windows is written almost entirely in C and C++ (along with C# and some hand tuned/hand written assembly, according to a decade-old support query).
 Those "memory-unsafe" programming languages give developers fine-grain access to memory addresses where code can reside and be executed.

-Mistakes in coding happen, but if memory management code is not on point, it opens the door to memory errors that attackers can exploit, regardless if you're running a cheap memory kit or spent some extra scratch on the best DDR4 RAM money can buy.
+Mistakes in coding happen, but if memory management code is not on point, it opens the door to memory errors that attackers can exploit, regardless if you're running a cheap memory kit or spent some extra scratch on the best RAM for gaming money can buy.
 Either way, system memory is a huge attack vector for hackers.
 They can use these exploits to conduct remote code execution attacks, give themselves elevated privileges, and other nasty behavior.

 You would think that by now Microsoft would have stomped out most of the bugs related to memory, but it's not as simple as that.
 While most of the basic bugs have been exterminated, hackers have shifted to different types of exploits, ones that are more complex.
 So, the cat and mouse game continues.

 There's nothing you can really do about the situation, but the next time you're lamenting yet another system reboot to install the latest round of patches, at least you'll know why.